 - You have to use your own instrumentation and third-party app analytics to gather this information.
 Currently, no segmentation data is provided from Appstore for staged rollouts.

 - Can I lower the staged rollout percentage?

 - You cannot lower the rollout percentage.
-For strategies on how to downgrade the APK version that users have, see Abandon the Upcoming Version, Make Users Return to the Original APK.
+For strategies on how to downgrade the APK version that users have, see Abandon the staged rollout version.

 - How does staged rollouts differ from Live App Testing?

 - Live App Testing (LAT) is intended more for functional testing.
 With LAT, you have to manually specify the users who should test your app, and you're limited to 1,500 users max.
 LAT doesn't require your app to already exist on the Appstore, and you can push out the whole app (including the metadata information), not just the APK.
 In contrast, staged rollouts are intended more for performance testing.
 With staged rollout, users are randomly from the user base of your existing app or from prospective users who can install your app, based on the rollout percentage you select.
 You aren't limited to the number of users included in the staged rollout.
 Users receive the APK file only; apart from that, they continue to see the metadata from the live app.
 See How the staged rollout audience is selected for more details.

 - Can I leave an app in staged rollouts forever?